“Helsinki is looking like the place to be this summer.” -The405 (UK)

 How about the night life of Helsinki?
 In the heart of Kallio district, you’ll find the best clubs and bars Kaiku, Siltanen and Kuudes Linja.
 The places are known to be the hotspot for music fans with underground venues, spacious dance floors and a lineup of local and international DJs every week.
 Also Ääniwalli, a hyped club in a factory area of Vallila district, is known from their amazing sound system and great gigs.

 If you are interested in shopping, we recommend you to check out the website of Design District Helsinki, which offers a fantastic list of shops and boutiques in the Punavuori, Kaartinkaupunki, Kamppi and Ullanlinna districts.
+For example the TRE flagship store at the heart of Helsinki offers a great selection of Finnish fashion and design under one roof.

 Vintage and flea markets